 SketchUp is one of the most popular 3D modeling software used in architecture.
 The interface is pretty straightforward which makes it easy to use engineers, designers and architects to accomplish what they need.
 SketchUp’s limited interface and ease of use does kind of restrict its abilities in its basic setup.
 As work starts to get a bit more complicated designers are going to require some advanced tools to accomplish what is needed.

 This is where SketchUp plugins or extensions come in to play.
 These extensions have been created by Sketchups most experienced users that have discovered the shortcomings of the basic SketchUp tools and decided to create some advanced tools of their own.
 That means anyone can write SketchUp extensions to customize the software.
-It is now essential that designers use these extensions in order to save time, automate processes and gain new capabilities to get the most out of the Sketchup program.
+Designers use these extensions in order to save time, automate processes and gain new capabilities when using the Sketchup program.

 Top Sketchup Plugins for Architecture (BIM)

-- Selection Toys – Provides a wide range of selection modifiers, filter out all edges, faces etc. Let you quickly select entities with similar properties such as material, layer orientation etc. Also let you select similar instances of the same Dynamic
+- Selection Toys – Provides a wide range of selection modifiers, filter out all edges, faces etc. Entities that have similar properties can easily be selected like same material, layer orientation etc. It is also used to select similar instances of the same Dynamic.

 - CleanUp3 – Checks and simplifies the geometry of your SketchUp model.
 It combines multiple faces, eliminates extraneous data, and erases any lines that don’t make a face.